phoboz/spidex/README.md

 # spidex
-Black Widow like game for Vectrex
+SpideX, a Game for the Vectrex Game Console with a hungry Spider hunting for food on a spider's web